 If you were doing business as a sole proprietorship, then you may still use your social security number on tax forms.
 However, if you later change to a multi-member LLC or hire employees, you’ll need an EIN.

-Step 6: Prepare an LLC operating agreement
+Step 6: Draft an LLC operating agreement

 An operating agreement is an internal business document.
 It lays out the members’ roles, capital contributions, salaries, ownership percentage, and profit and loss sharing agreement.
 Additionally, LLC operating agreements may include terms on liability, business taxes, and other general business operations.